ctu-mrs/mrs_apptainer/README.md

 ## Mounting host's $HOME

 The host's `$HOME` directory is not mounted by default.
-To mount the host's `$HOME` into the container, run the `./wrapper.sh` with `CONTAINED=false`.
+To mount the host's `$HOME` into the container, run `./wrapper.sh` with `CONTAINED=false`.
 However, this will make the container's shells to source your shell RC file.

 To make the container run with the internal ROS environment, put the following code snippet into your `.bashrc` and/or `.zshrc`. `<mrs_apptainer>` stands for the path to where you have cloned this repository.